Please refer to section 3 for when this updated agreement takes effect

 - Provider reserves the right to withdraw from or cancel the Agreement at any time without giving reasons, by providing Client notice in writing no less than 2 weeks before the cancellation is to take effect.

-- If Provider exercises its right to terminate without giving reasons in accordance with the Agreement, Client will receive a pro-rated refund of money paid for the remainder of the Agreement.
+- If Provider exercises its right to terminate without giving reasons in accordance with the Agreement, Client will receive a pro-rated refund of money paid for Services yet to be performed for the remainder of the Agreement.

-If Client breaches any provision of the Agreement, Provider may give Client a written notice requiring them to remedy the breach.
-If Client does not remedy the breach within 14 days of receiving such a notice, the other party may terminate the Agreement.
+If a party breaches any provision of the Agreement (Breaching Party), the other party may give written notice requiring the Breaching Party to remedy the breach.
+If the Breaching Party does not remedy the breach within 14 days of receiving such a notice, the other party may terminate the Agreement.